aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-pages-to-tiff-image/_index.md

 ## Convert One Page to TIFF Image

-To convert a particular page in a PDF file to a TIFF image, use an overloaded version of the Process(..) method which takes a page number as an argument for conversion.
+Aspose.PDF for .NET allows to convert a particular page in a PDF file to a TIFF image, use an overloaded version of the Process(..) method which takes a page number as an argument for conversion.
 The following code snippet shows how to convert the first page of a PDF to TIFF format.

 ```csharp
 public static void ConvertPDFtoTiffSinglePage()